kajupe/FFGear/README.md

 &nbsp;

-## Notable Features (these should be brief) TODO
+## Notable Features
-- Material Dyes
+- Dye your gear directly in Blender!
-- Meddle Integration
+- Automatic setup for Meddle exports!
-- Submaterial Textures
+- Submaterial Textures (the fabric details and stuff)!
-- Minimal Work, But Much Control (sliders, hidden outputs on the shader node) &nbsp;
+- A lot of artistic control!
+&nbsp;

 &nbsp;